thinkle-iacs/web-design-bare-bones-starter/README.md

 ### Using the Terminal

 1. Open the terminal in VS Code.
-2. Type `npm start` and press Enter.
+2. Type `npx live-server ./` and press Enter.
 This will start a local server and open your project in a web browser.

+## Viewing the Project Side-by-Side

+- Click on the "Ports" tab at the bottom of the editor.
+- Hover over the "Forwarded Address" link next to port 8080.
+- Click on the side-by-side (rightmost) icon
+- Hit "refresh" on the mini web-browser to update the browser when your content updates.

 ## Editing Your Project